consbio/mbtileserver/README.md

 Flags:
   -c, --cert string       X.509 TLS certificate filename.
 If present, will be used to enable SSL on the server.
   -d, --dir string        Directory containing mbtiles files. (default "./tilesets")
-      --domain string     Domain name of this server --dsn string        Sentry DSN
+      --domain string     Domain name of this server.
+NOTE: only used for AutoTLS.
+      --dsn string        Sentry DSN
   -h, --help              help for mbtileserver
   -k, --key string        TLS private key